pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 For additional information about request validation, refer to [Enable Request Validation in AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-request-validation.html#api-gateway-request-validation-basic-definitions).

+{{% notes type="info" %}}

-> Request body validation is currently not supported.
+Request body validation is currently not supported.
 If you have a need for it, we would love to hear from you.
-> Comment on [this open issue](https://github.com/pulumi/pulumi-awsx/issues/198) with details about your use case.
+Comment on [this open issue](https://github.com/pulumi/pulumi-awsx/issues/198) with details about your use case.

+{{% /notes %}}

 ### Use API Keys to Limit Requests